Expand Your CMS Capabilities with Our Plugin Store

 How AI-driven recommendations improve conversion rates

-Platforms like Google Performance Max or Meta Advantage+ use AI to test variations of your ads and automatically serve the top performers to the right audiences.
+Platforms like Google Performance Max or Meta Advantage+ use AI to test variations of your ads and automatically serve the top performers to the right audiences, based on real-time advertising performance metrics instead of manual rules.

 Examples of AI-powered analytics platforms